VeterinaryWellness

 1. Pain Relievers

-Any over-the-counter pain medicine containing acetaminophen (Tylenol) or ibuprofen is not safe for dogs.
-Acetaminophen and ibuprofen can cause serious gastrointestinal problems in dogs, including abdominal pain and blood feces, along with other symptoms.
+Any over-the-counter pain medicine containing acetaminophen (Tylenol) or ibuprofen (Advil, Motrin, etc.) is not safe for dogs.
+Acetaminophen and ibuprofen can cause serious gastrointestinal problems in dogs, including abdominal pain and bloody feces, along with other symptoms.
 These medicines can even be fatal in dogs.

-Buffered aspirin isn’t quite as risky, but most vets recommended avoiding most aspirins as unsafe over-the-counter pain medicine for dogs.
+Buffered aspirin isn’t quite as risky, but most vets recommend avoiding most aspirins as unsafe over-the-counter pain medicine for dogs.

 For more information on OTC pain meds for dogs, be sure to read our guidelines on the best pain meds for dogs.